25 techniques for treating emotional trauma and PTSD

 Jan and I discovered that any process that reverses the time sequence of a memory strips away its metadata.
 This converts a trauma into an ordinary memory of a sensory event.
 (It also strips the good feelings off a happy memory, so use caution.)
 There are many ways to reverse time sequences, including:

-- Visually, using a movie.
-The NLP Trauma Process and Fast Phobia Cure reverse the traumatic event’s time sequence by running a disassociated movie of the event backward.
+• Visually, using a movie.
+The NLP Trauma Process and Fast Phobia Cure reverse the traumatic event’s time sequence by running a movie of the event backward.
 The Trauma Process also has the client associate into the movie and run it backward, which reverses its sequence kinesthetically.

-- Kinesthetically, by turning a timeline inside out.
-Jan Saeger developed his “Sock Trick” method for clients who can’t resolve traumas using visual methods such as the Fast Phobia Cure.
+• Kinesthetically, by turning a timeline inside out.
+Jan Saeger developed his “Kinesthetic Sleeve Reversal” method for clients who can’t resolve traumas using visual methods such as the Fast Phobia Cure.
 (Generally these people visualize well, and use kinesthetics as their least-conscious modality.)
-Have the client make a movie of the problem event, then add a timeline below it, like a web video.
-Get the client to make the line thicker and thicker, and become hollow, so they can reach inside it from one end to the other (e.g. from future to past).
+Have the client make a movie of the problem event, then add a timeline below it, like the “scrub bar” timeline beneath a web video.
+Get the client to make the line thicker and thicker, and become hollow, so they can reach inside it from one end to the other, from future to past.
 Have them stick their arm through the timeline and grasp its opposite end.
-With their other hand, they grasp the end toward their shoulder, and pull the timeline off their arm — like turning a sock or shirt sleeve inside out.
+With their other hand, they grasp the end nearest their shoulder, and pull the timeline off their arm — like turning a sock or shirt sleeve inside out.
 (Show them what you want them to do with gestures before they do it.)
 Turning the timeline inside out spatially reverses its sequence.

-- Using a temporary second timeline.
+• Using a temporary second timeline.
 For batch-processing traumatic memories, I typically have the client lay out their timeline, then create a second blank timeline beside it.
 All their traumatic memories get moved to the second timeline.
 Any useful learnings on the second timeline are removed and stored in the client’s Learnings Library.
-I then use any method of having the client experience the time sequence backward: run it like a movie in reverse, quickly walk the timeline backward, imagine themselves pulled backward along the timeline, pulling the timeline through themselves.
+I then use any method of having the client experience the time sequence of the second timeline backward: run it like a movie in reverse, quickly walk the timeline backward, imagine themselves pulled backward along the timeline, pull the timeline through themselves.
 Run the reverse-time process enough times that the client reports significant changes in the submodalities of the trauma representations on the second timeline.
-Have the client dispose of that timeline and its contents.
-On their main timeline, have them fill in the open place where traumas and bad experiences used to be with something positive, like a resourceful color or good feeling.
+Have the client dispose of the second timeline and its contents.
+On their main timeline, have them fill in the open place where traumas and bad experiences used to be with something positive, such as a resourceful color or good feeling.

-- Hypnotic regression reverses time using an emotional kinesthetic (visceral K) as a guide.
-Make sure the client ends up before the problem experience so they reverse sequence through the problem event.
+• Hypnotic regression reverses time using an emotional kinesthetic (visceral K) as a guide.
+Make sure the client ends up before the problem experience so that they reverse sequence through the problem event.

 B. Alter the trauma sequence.